nicojourdain/nicojourdain.github.io/students_dir/students_netcdf.md

         yes? plot/over BATHYMETRY[i=215]
         yes? quit

-See Ferret documentation [here] for more complex plots and diagnostics.
+See Ferret documentation [here](http://ferret.pmel.noaa.gov/Ferret/documentation/users-guide) for more complex plots and diagnostics.

+---
-2- Modify netcdf files using the NCO operators
+# Modify netcdf files using the NCO operators

 NCO tools consist of several powerful commands to read/modify/create netcdf files.
 The full documentation can be found [here].
 Some simple basic command lines are shown here as an example.